 Get all the paperwork

 Getting a mortgage requires a lot of paperwork.
 Whilst it can vary from institution to institution, this generally includes providing a copy of your passport, visa and Emirates ID.
 You will also need a salary certificate from your work, as well as payslips, bank statements from the last 6 months, and your latest credit card statements.
-Residents will also need to show proof of address.
-This might include a copy of a DEWA bill or a tenancy agreement.
+Residents will also need to show proof of address and this might include a copy of a DEWA bill or a tenancy agreement.

 3. Use a mortgage broker

 A mortgage broker will understand the market as well as understand your requirements.
 They will be able to place you with the best mortgage available with whichever bank suits you.
-It can be quite difficult and complicated navigating the different banks and weighing up the options for a mortgage and figuring out what needs to be done.
+It can be quite tricky and complicated navigating the different banks and weighing up the options for a mortgage and figuring out what needs to be done.
 Whether it’s the decision between fixed-rate and variable-rate mortgage, calculating all the different costs, or deciding which bank to go for.
 Therefore a mortgage broker will help explain any complicated language that you may not understand, as well as explain how the process works, from beginning to end.
 We suggest that you speak to a few different brokers in order to see who you like and who you want to use.
+As a potential buyer, you should also consider using a mortgage calculator to determine your monthly payments.
+This will help you figure out what mortgage you can afford and what type of mortgage is best for you.
+Using a mortgage calculator will help you plan for when you eventually decide to get the mortgage.
+Buyers must prepare a monthly budget and be aware of all of their outgoing expenditures before embarking on this process.

-If you want to calculate your monthly mortgage repayments, you can visit www.bhomes.com/mortgage
+If you want to calculate your monthly mortgage repayments, you can visit our mortgage services page.